iPsychonaut/FASTB/README.md

 - **Error handling**
   - Rejects unsupported amino acid FASTA files with a clear message.
 - **Cleaner separation** of metadata, encoding marker, sequence, and record terminator.
-- **Standalone Editor** usefule for pulling out or saving sequences for use in other applications; client side and via PyQt5-interface.
+- **Standalone Editor** useful for pulling out or saving sequences for use in other applications; client side and via PyQt5-interface.
-- **HTML Implementation** usefule for pulling out or saving sequences for use in other applications; client side and on via web-interface.
+- **HTML Implementation** useful for pulling out or saving sequences for use in other applications; client side and on via web-interface.

 ---